Biker93/azure-aks-kubernetes-masterclass/05-Azure-Disks-for-AKS-Storage/05-03-UserMgmt-WebApp-with-MySQLDB/README.md

   - To avoid such situations, we can apply `initContainers` concept to our User management Web Application `Deployment manifest`.
   - We will see that in our next section but for now lets continue to test the application

-### Create User Management Web Application Load Balancer Service manifest
+### Create User Management Web Application Load Balancer Service manifest Lesson 51: Step 09  ...
+05-03-07
 - LoadBalancer Service

 ## Step-03: Create UserManagement Web Application Deployment & Service